 This course is designed for Business and Social Science majors.
-It introduces them to matrix solutions, to linear equations, linear programming, matrix algebra, mathematics of finance, computer applications, value of slope of a straight line, and exponential/logarithmic functions.
+It introduces them to matrix solutions, to linear equations, linear programming, matrix algebra, mathematics of finance, computer applications, value of slope of a line, and exponential/logarithmic functions.
 Application problems are taken from Business Management and Social Science areas.
-Prerequisite: 3 years of high school college prep math AND an ACT score of at least 25 or COMPASS Algebra score of 73-92 or MAT-127 (or college algebra) with a grade of at least C-.
+Prerequisite: 3 years of high school college prep math AND an ACT score of at least 23 or COMPASS Algebra score of 73-92 or MAT-102 with a grade of at least C.